xkbcommon/libxkbcommon/doc/user-configuration.md

 otherwise use the US layout.

-The "orange" variant uses the "banana" symbols and includes a different section to define the eurosign.
-It does not specificially override any symbols.
+The "orange" variant uses the "banana" symbols and includes a different section to define the `eurosign`.
+It does not specifically override any symbols.

-The exact details of how `xkb_symbols` work is out of scope for this document.
+The exact details of how `xkb_symbols` section works is out of scope for this document; see: @ref keymap-text-format-v1 "".

+@remark This example uses a file name "banana" that should not clash with the system files in `<datadir>/X11/xkb/symbols`.
+Using the same file name than the system files is possible but may require special handling,
+see: @ref user-config-system-file-names "".

 ## Adding an option